FilipaGo/home-4-us-desktop-site-prototype/README.md

 <p align="center">
 <img src="https://raw.githubusercontent.com/FilipaGo/home-4-us-desktop-site-prototype/master/_images_readme/wireframes.jpg" width="1000" />
 Some wireframes for the Homepage, Product Page and Cart.
+You can check out all the wireframes <a href="https://github.com/FilipaGo/home-4-us-desktop-site-prototype/tree/master/_images_readme/wireframes" >here</a>.
 </p>
 <br></br>

-When time came to choosing fonts and colors, I went for a hand-drawn font for the headings to add a little charm and personal touch, and a more subtle font for the body text.
+When time came to choose fonts and colors, I went for a hand-drawn font for the headings to add a little charm and personal touch, and a more subtle font for the body text.
 Bold and vibrant colors were a risky choice that payed off.

 <br></br>
 <p align="center">